 In your third-year Core classes, you’ll build serious skills in field research and data contextualization.
 From in-person observation to digital archiving, you’ll explore the world and make connections using a wide variety of tools and methods.

 Each major at Champlain is designed to allow a semester abroad in your third year—and some majors can accommodate a full year of global exploration.
-Our campuses in Dublin and Montreal provide a seamless study-abroad experience, while numerous exchange and third-party programs open up a whole world of possibilities.
 If you spend a semester abroad through another program, you’ll work with your international advisor to ensure your courses help you meet your academic goals.

 Fall Semester